method5/method5/install_method5.md

 1. You must have a central management server that can connect to all databases.

 2. You must have SYSDBA access to all databases to install and administer Method5, although most steps only require DBA.
 Access requirements are labeled on each step.
+If you are using the multitenant architecture, Method5 currently only runs on pluggable databases and not container databases.

 3. You must have access to both SQL*Plus and an Integrated Development Environment, such as SQL Developer, Toad, PL/SQL Developer, etc.  SQL*Plus is great for running the installation scripts but you will almost certainly want to use a GUI for administration steps and running Method5.